-On February 15, 2022, the Company entered into a Stock Purchase Agreement (the "Stock Purchase Agreement") with Gilead, that requires Gilead, at the Company's option, to purchase up to \$35.0 million of the Company's common stock.
+On February 15, 2022, the Company entered into a stock purchase agreement with Gilead ("Stock Purchase Agreement"), that requires Gilead, at the Company's option, to purchase up to \$35.0 million of the Company's common stock.
 On February 15, 2022, Gilead purchased an initial amount of 1,666,666 shares of the Company's common stock in exchange for \$5.0 million in cash at a purchase price per share equal to \$3.00.
-Pursuant to the terms of the Stock Purchase Agreement, the Company may require Gilead to purchase the balance of the \$30.0 million of common stock, at the discretion of the Company, in one or two subsequent purchases at a price equal to the volume weighted average purchase price preceding such purchase, as defined in the Stock Purchase Agreement, plus, for the first subsequent purchase, which can be up to the full \$30.0 million balance, a premium of 30%.
-The Company's right to sell shares of its common stock to Gilead is subject to specified limitations, including a limitation that prevents the Company from requesting purchases of shares of common stock by Gilead that would result in a beneficial ownership of more than 19.9% of the total number of outstanding shares of common stock by Gilead.
-At June 30, 2023, this limitation would have prevented the Company from requesting that Gilead purchase the full remaining \$30.0 million balance of the investment commitment.
-The Company agreed to file a registration statement on Form S-3 to register for resale any additional shares of common stock issued to Gilead within four months from issuance.
+On December 20, 2023, the parties amended and restated the Stock Purchase Agreement (the "Amended Stock Purchase Agreement") and Gilead purchased 15,000,000 shares of the Company's common stock in exchange for approximately \$21.3 million in cash at a purchase price per share equal to \$1.4167.
+Pursuant to the terms of the Amended Stock Purchase Agreement, the Company may require Gilead to purchase the balance of the \$8.75 million of common stock as pro-rata participation in potential future equity raises.
+The Company's right to sell shares of its common stock to Gilead is subject to specified limitations, including a limitation that prevents the Company from requesting purchases of shares of common stock by